felixthecat1970/github.io/_posts/2022-06-06-post-ps2-sb-hk.md

 PNACH codes enable best image mode support for PCSX2-QT emulator and PS2/PS3/PS4 Consoles, also you can test the correct pixel aspect ratios for "Integer Scaling" 2d (in pc emulation use/test 4:3 display - integer scaling - screen offset settings) learn more about integer scaling [HERE](https://tanalin.com/en/articles/integer-scaling/)

-## HOW TO USE LEGACY FOR ADVANCED USERS:
+## HOW TO USE LEGACY FOR ADVANCED USERS, for newest patch check start this post:
 ### METHOD 1 - DOWNLOAD CODE FILES FOR PC EMULATOR "PCSX2-QT":
 Check github repository for updated PNACH files open downloaded file, navigate to Playstation 2 foler, copy files and folders from "Assault Suits Valken (Japan) (Europe)" to your default PCX2-QT emulator